 Appropriate management of ALL adverse events, including those associated with the intravitreal injection, should be carried out according to clinical practice and / or following standardised guidelines.

-This medicinal product is subject to additional monitoring.
-This will allow quick identification of new safety information.
 Healthcare Professionals are asked to report any suspected adverse reactions.
-See section 4.8 of the Summary of Product Characteristics for how to report adverse events.
+See next page on how to report adverse events.

 APPROPRIATE LOCAL SAFETY INFORMATION